SQream/sqream_docs/guides/operations/optimization_best_practices.rst

 This topic explains some best practices of working with SQream DB.

 .. todo:
 .. reorder tables join- much more effective to join first the small tables (or those who have filters on them).
-..
-Sorting- if you have a specific column that you are consistent filter by it in your queries then you may consider to sort the table by this
-.. use NOT NULL columns when possible
 .. use save query for long compilation queries / if you like to have the ability to send parameters to a query

 Table design